 Agenda for Seniors.
 Senior citizens are discriminated against by a number of unwise public policies.
 We are working with key legislators in the House and the Senate on a legislative agenda to change that.

-People on Social Security lose benefits if they earn even a modest amount of wage income.
-Medicare is paying doctors the way it did in the last century – long before the existence of email or iPhones.
+Before Covid forced a temporary change, Medicare was paying doctors the way it did in the last century – long before the existence of email or iPhones.
 Seniors are the only people in our society who can’t have a Health Savings Account – from which to pay bills not covered by health insurance.

 Double taxation of senior savings is unfair.
-Forced withdrawal of senior citizen savings makes no economic sense.
+Forced withdrawal of senior citizens’ savings makes no economic sense.
 And millions of seniors lose out on Social Security and Medicare benefits they have worked and paid for because they can’t navigate the complexity of programs that are supposed to have been created for their benefit.

 Agenda for Women.
 The single most important economic and sociological change in our society in modern times has been the entry of women into the labor market.
 Today, three of every four women of working age are employed – more than double the share a half-century ago.

 These changes have had a major impact on family life.
-Fewer than one out of every four households are “traditional,” with one wage-earner and a stay-at-home spouse.
+Fewer than one out of every four households is “traditional,” with one wage-earner and a stay-at-home spouse.
 Dual-earner families – with both spouses in the labor market – now constitute about half of all married couples.

 Our public policy institutions have not kept pace with these remarkable changes, however.
 Tax law, labor law and a host of other institutions are still designed from top-to-bottom on the assumption that husbands will be full-time workers, while wives will mainly stay at home.
 Almost every federal institution is in need of reform.